lvalnegri/workshops-gis_day_2020/README.md

 Other boundaries used in the session &mdash; *LTLA* Lower Tier Local Authorities, *UTLA* Upper Tier LA, *RGN* Regions, NHS *CCG* Clinical Commissioning Groups, NHS *STP* Sustainability and Transformation Partnerships &mdash; will be built by *dissolving* methods using the above boundaries and convenient lookup tables.

-You can found [here](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeography) a brief description of the UK Census Geography hierarchy, while [this](https://bit.ly/guide-uk-geographies) is a more comprehensive guide to the whole of UK Geogrpahies.
+You can found [here](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeography) a brief description of the UK Census Geography hierarchy, while [this](https://bit.ly/guide-uk-geographies) is a more comprehensive starting guide to the whole of UK Geographies.

 ### Covid Data